A fibration theorem for collapsing sequences of Alexandrov spaces: Introduction

 for any $x$, $y$ near $\hat p$.
 Roughly speaking, the differential of $\varphi\circ f$ is close to that of $\hat\varphi$.
 This inequality allows $f$ to inherit the properties of $\varphi^{-1}\circ\hat\varphi$.

-In \cite{P1}, Perelman established the theory of noncritical maps and proved that a proper noncritical map is a locally trivial fibration (here, the definition of noncriticality includes an assumption on the volume of spaces of directions).
+In \cite{P1}, Perelman developed the theory of noncritical maps and proved that a proper noncritical map is a locally trivial fibration (here, the definition of noncriticality includes an assumption on the volume of spaces of directions).
 In particular, the above $\hat\varphi$ is a locally trivial fibration near $\hat p$ under the additional assumption of Theorem \ref{thm:main}.
 We slightly modify the definition of noncritical maps in terms of the inequality \eqref{eq:main} and show that $\varphi\circ f$ is also a locally trivial fibration.
-Note that from this point of view, proving Yamaguchi's conjecture in the general case is reduced to proving Perelman's fibration theorem for noncritical maps without the assumption on the volume of spaces of directions (see also Remark \ref{rem:mor}).
+From this point of view, the general case of Yamaguchi's conjecture is reduced to the problem of proving Perelman's fibration theorem for noncritical maps without the assumption on the volume of spaces of directions (see also Remark \ref{rem:mor}).

 Next, we discuss the fibers of the map $f$ in Theorem \ref{thm:subm} (not in Theorem \ref{thm:main}).
 Fibers of almost regular maps such as $\hat\varphi$ were studied in \cite[\S11--12]{BGP}.
 The inequality \eqref{eq:main} enables us to apply the arguments there to $\varphi\circ f$.
-It is also known that the fundamental group of the homotopy fiber of $f$ contains a nilpotent subgroup whose index is uniformly bounded above (\cite{KPT}, \cite{X}, \cite{XY}, cf.\ \cite{Y2}).
+It is also known that the fundamental group of the homotopy fiber of $f$ contains a nilpotent subgroup whose index is uniformly bounded above (\cite{FY}, \cite{Y2}, \cite{KPT}, \cite{X}, \cite{XY}).
 Here, we show some metric properties of the fibers of $f$.
 Note that the diameters of the fibers of $f$ are very small (less than a constant multiple of the Gromov-Hausdorff distance $\mu$ between $M$ and $X$).
 Let $\vol_m$ denote the $m$-dimensional Hausdorff measure.

-\begin{thm} Let $f:M\to X$ be the map in Theorem \ref{thm:subm}.
+\begin{thm} Let $f:M\to X$ be the map of Theorem \ref{thm:subm}.
 Let $F_p$ denote the fiber $f^{-1}(p)$ over $p\in X$. \begin{enumerate} \item The induced intrinsic metric of $F_p$ is almost isometric to the original one, that is,